I'm New Here: Release and promotion

 I'm New Here was released by XL Recordings on February 8, 2010, in the United Kingdom and the following day in the United States.
-It debuted at number 181 on the US Billboard 200 chart with first week sales of 3,700 copies.
-It also entered at number 28 on Billboard's Top Independent Albums, at number 6 on its Top Jazz Albums, and at number 38 on its Top R&B/Hip-Hop Albums chart.
+It had first-week sales of 3,700 copies in the US.
+It entered at number 28 on Billboard's Top Independent Albums, at number 6 on its Top Jazz Albums, and at number 38 on its Top R&B/Hip-Hop Albums chart.
 The album also entered at number 35 in Ireland and at number 39 in the United Kingdom.
 It also debuted at number six on the UK R&B Chart.
 It spent two to three weeks on most international charts.
 In 2010, it was awarded a silver certification from the Independent Music Companies Association, which indicated sales of at least 30,000 copies throughout Europe.

-The album's lead single, "Me and the Devil", was released on February 22, 2010 as a 7" and music download.
+The album's lead single, "Me and the Devil", was released on February 22, 2010, as a 7" and music download.
 It did not chart as a single on the Billboard charts.
 On September 26, British director Chris Cunningham premiered the 10-minute film New York Is Killing Me at the Museum of Modern Art, projected on three screens side by side.
 For this "audio-visual remix" he replaced 90% of Scott-Heron's musical track with train sounds and environmental recordings to create a "musique concrète" version of the original composition.